INVESTIGATIVE REPORT

 The "showcase" is the demonstration of total surveillance capability wrapped in the language of public safety.

-- AI-powered license plate readers that never sleep
+- 1.AI-powered license plate readers that never sleep

-- Inter-agency data sharing across jurisdictions
+- 3.Inter-agency data sharing across jurisdictions

 The "Ring of Steel"

-It is geographically impossible to drive a vehicle into the University Park campus without passing through a camera controlled by one of the partner agencies.
+You cannot drive onto the University Park campus without passing through a camera controlled by one of the partner agencies.

 Northern Corridor